 Individualism, as a human relational philosophy, accepts this truth as the foundation of its philosophy.
-Individualism knows that true diversity comes from an individual’s mind, not their body.
+Individualism understands that true diversity comes from an individual’s mind, not their body.
 One could line up 100 human beings of all skin colors and genders, and if they all thought the exactly the same way, they would still be diverse by multiculturalism’s standards.
 Obviously, this would not be true – they would not represent true diversity – they would all think and say the same things.
 Individualism would state this is not diversity.
 Since diversity comes from the mind, one could line up 100 human beings of all the same skin color or gender and still have diversity if they thought differently – and we all do.

 The fact is that none of us thinks exactly the same way therefore any group of human beings creates diversity.
 It is not our skin color or gender which defines us.
 Only racists and sexists believe a person is defined by their skin color or gender.
 It is our minds which define us – and this is why a person cannot make a absolutely true judgment about another person until they speak with them or read what they have written.
 Unless communication with the mind is established, the values and beliefs of a human being will not be known for certainty.

 Therefore, even though we are 99.5% genetically identical, we are still unique human beings who have the opportunity to produce something distinctive and positive for the world.
 As it has been said, the death of one human being is like the loss of a universe.
 This is not because of the loss of the physical body, but the loss of a unique mind.

 Individualism: The Only Cure for Organizational Racism

 Edwin A. Locke